Eight Forest Lane

 • Punch down the dough to release the air and turn the dough out onto a floured surface and shape the dough into a ball.

 • Line a 9 x 13 inch (20cm x 30cm) tray with baking paper and set aside.
 Cut the dough ball into 4 even pieces, and then cut each piece into 3 so that you have 12 pieces in total.
-Roll each piece into a ball and place evenly into the pan.
-Cover again with the kitchen towel and set aside in a warm place for 20 minutes.

-• Before the second rise is complete, preheat the oven to 180°C. Mix together the additional flour and water to make a thick paste.
-Place the paste into a zip lock bag and snip off the end.
-Once the buns have finished rising, pipe crosses onto each and place the buns in the oven for 30 minutes, or until browned on top and they make a hollow sound when you tap the top.
+• Once the buns have finished rising, pipe crosses onto each and place the buns in the oven for 30 minutes, or until browned on top and they make a hollow sound when you tap the top.

 • About 5 minutes before the baking time is up, make the glaze by boiling together the sugar and water in a small pot on the stove until the sugar is completely dissolved.
 Brush the glaze over the cooked buns.
-Pull apart and serve warm with some extra dairy-free butter.
+Pull apart and serve warm with some extra dairy free butter.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.